Nikon D700 versus Pentax K-1

 An illustration of the physical size and weight of the Nikon D700 and the Pentax K-1 is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D700 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-1 is notably smaller (17 percent) than the Nikon D700.
-Moreover, the K-1 is slightly lighter (6 percent) than the D700.
+Moreover, the K-1 is markedly lighter (6 percent) than the D700.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.